Crestron/CH5ShellUtilitiesCli/src/cli/import-assets/README.md

 Mac OS X also includes the bash shell, so tab completion works just like it does on Linux.
 Tap the Tab key while typing a command, file path, or option—the shell automatically fills in the rest or shows the available options.

 Any other operating system that uses the bash shell will work the same.
 Tab completion features should also work similarly on many other shells on Unix-like systems.

-### Change Configuration Parameters

-All configuration parameters are available in the config.json file located at `./ch5-shell-utilities-cli/src/cli/import-assets/files/config.json`.

-Parameters for "import:assets" are as follows:

-- "requiredFolderPath": "./app/project/assets/" - This indicates the folder path of the project asset files.
-- "outputFileName": "imported-assets.zip" - This indicates the output zip file name.
-- "outputTempFolderName": "Imported-Assets-Code-Folder-Temp" - This indicates the temporary path created for copying output files.
-- "zipFolderName": "imported-assets", - This is the name of the folder inside outputTempFolderName where the zip file will be created.
-- "zipFileDestinationPath": "./dist/", - This is the path where the zip file will be created.
-Ensure that it starts with './' and ends with '/'.
-- "exportedFolderName": Indicates the name of the folder that was used for exporting the zip file during export:assets process.

 ### Copyright